THE CRAFT OF WRITING — NOVEMBER 2020

 The key, however, to attracting a publisher is to provide some real content — you have to speak from a position of expertise.
 We know this instinctively.
 If you were shoved in front of a huge audience, what would you talk about?
 (That’s why autobiography is so common among new authors; they instinctively know that they have to speak from their expertise, and of course they are an expert about themselves.)
 So of course you would not write a book about evangelism if you’ve never shared the gospel with someone; you’d never write about prayer if you don’t pray.
 Find your area of expertise and run with it.

 What single piece of advice would you give to someone who wants to write Christian Non-fiction?

 Pray and solicit others to pray.
 Not one of my books ever came to fruition without prayer.

 What do you do when you want to get away from work?

 I take a walk.
 Since I work from home, about the only way to get away from work is to physically remove myself!
 And the town I live in has a variety of interesting streets, alleyways, houses and buildings, so it’s never boring.

 I am writing (or not writing, as the case may be) my second novel, along with several nonfiction book projects.
 I haven’t made much progress on my writing lately, because of my freelance editing, agenting, and part-time editorial work for CLC Publications.
 Please pray for me, that I can get the time to write — or maybe I should say, that I would be more disciplined in the way I spend my time.

 Where can we find out more about you and your work?

-Thank you, Renni and Dave, for sharing your expertise with us!
+Thank you, Dave, for sharing your expertise with us!